Modell Pure, 2 mg+0.035 mg 21 pcs

 – increased libido

-– vaginal discharge, mammary gland discharge
+– vaginal discharge, discharge from the mammary glands

 The following serious side effects have been reported in women using combined oral contraceptives: